tomaszs/Breaker/README.md

 Following lines should be URLS of endpoints to check.
 Currently only GET requests are supported.

+# Download

+You can download the application (EXE) here: https://github.com/tomaszs/Breaker/releases/tag/1.1.
+Just download it, extract from ZIP file and use Breaker.exe file

 # Disclaimers

 This project is not for educational purposes.
 The code does not follow standards.
 But it works.